garrandall/popular-music-data/tracks/digital-girl-jamie-foxx-drake-kanye-west---the-dream.md

 Your body make a baller spend cooked coke cash
 Plus every good girl wanna go bad
 In Playboy mags like Stacey Dash
-Or Kim Kardashian, be a lady aaaaat, it
+Or Kim Kardashian, be a lady aat, it
 You know what's a crazy thing?
 Some girls'll make you wait longer than A.C.
 Green Passion of the Christ, 33-Year Old Virgin